Magnolia (soundtrack): Music

 The music of Aimee Mann inspired the director Paul Thomas Anderson to write Magnolia; he said he "sat down to write an adaptation of Aimee Mann songs".
 Mann wrote two songs for Magnolia: "You Do" and "Save Me".
 "Deathly", "Driving Sideways" and "You Do" also appeared on Mann's following album, Bachelor No. 2.
 "Nothing Is Good Enough", here an instrumental, appears in lyrical form on that album.
 (Bachelor also includes "Red Vines", a song Mann wrote about Anderson.)
 "One" is a cover of the 1968 song by Harry Nilsson, recorded for the 1995 tribute album For the Love of Harry: Everybody Sings Nilsson.

-The film features a sequence in which the characters sing along to Mann's song "Wise Up".
+Magnolia features a sequence in which the characters sing along to Mann's song "Wise Up".
 Mann originally recorded "Wise Up" for the 1996 film Jerry Maguire, but the director, Cameron Crowe, felt it did not fit.
 According to Crowe, he had used Mann's original piano demo in a scene in which Jerry Maguire is moving through an airport.
 Mann's final version was "larger, more lush, more of a personal epic, and quite incredible... suddenly it was too big for the scene it was meant for."
 He said not being able to use it was "heartbreaking".
 The song was included on the Jerry Maguire soundtrack album.